Aleksandr Gurevich

-Gurevich graduated from Moscow State University in 1952.
+Gurevich was born on 19 September 1930.
+He graduated from Moscow State University in 1952.
 In 1984 he became a Corresponding Member of the USSR Academy of Sciences (Russian Academy of Sciences since 1991).
 He was the head of the I. E. Tamm Theoretical Department at the Lebedev Physical Institute.
-From 2010 he is the head of Academic Department of Physics and Astrophysics Problems in Moscow Institute of Physics and Technology.
+From 2010 he was the head of Academic Department of Physics and Astrophysics Problems in Moscow Institute of Physics and Technology.

+Aleksandr Gurevich died on 21 July 2023, at the age of 92.